 What follows is a presentation of some MN experiences with PHABSIM studies conducted by power company staff and consultants.
 I have created headers or categories for the strategies being used: I'm sure there are variations on these general themes and perhaps other ways to group them.
 The Minnesota experience is obviously not unique, and is offered as an example of what to look for and one way to respond.
 Through dumb luck and a healthy dose of contrariness, we were able to negotiate the relicensing process and accomplish positive change for the resource.
-However, the political context the FERC operates in cannot be ignored; today there is no guarantee of your results, regardless of the veracity of your science.
-At the very least though, you will be aware of what is being done to the generations and resource(s) you represent.
+However, the political context the FERC operates in cannot be ignored; today there is no guarantee of your results.
+At the very least you will be aware of what is being done to the generations and resource(s) you represent.